–Save This Page as a PDF–

 That night, God made Paul’s direction clear.
 Now a vision appeared to Paul in a dream.
 Luke implies that, having arrived in Troas during the day, Paul received a vision at night.
 A man from Macedonia was standing and pleading with him, saying: Come over to Macedonia and help us (16:9).
 A call to help is often a cry to save in the Bible (Genesis 49:25; Exodus 18:4; Deuteronomy 33:26; Psalm 10:14; Isaiah 41:10).
 The greatest help we can bring to anyone is the life-changing gospel of Jesus Christ.
 This would be the first entry of the gospel into the continent of Europe, completely uncharted territory.
 Strategically, Macedonia also served as the link between Rome and the whole eastern part of the Roman Empire.
 Having received the divine vision, however, Paul did not hesitate.

-As soon as he had seen the vision (see Bf – Peter’s Vision: A closer look at visions or dreams), immediately we tried to go to Macedonia (across the Aegean Sea to the mainland of Greece), concluding together that God had called us to proclaim the Good News to them (16:10).
+As soon as he had seen the vision (see Bf Peter’s Vision: A closer look at visions or dreams), immediately we tried to go to Macedonia (across the Aegean Sea to the mainland of Greece), concluding together that God had called us to proclaim the Good News to them (16:10).
 At this point – in mid-sentence – Luke slips into the first of the we passage in Acts.
 The shift from they in verse 8 to we here probably means that Luke joined the other missionaries in Troas.
-The Gentile author Luke traveled with Paul, and reports his own experiences.
+Luke, a Hellenistic Jew, traveled with Paul, and reports his own experiences.
 Like Timothy, Luke was to be Paul’s faithful friend and loyal companion for the rest of his life.
 Verse 10 is the first of the us passages in Acts.
 They will continue until 16:17 and resume at 20:5.
 The question is often asked, “Who is included in this we passage?”
 So, let’s take a more detailed look at them.

 A closer look at the “us” or “we” passages and sea passages: We must first admit that the author seldom intrudes himself directly into the text.
 There are only a few parenthetical remarks (17:18 and 21).
 So we must ask why here?
 Why now?
 Why this?
 Well, Luke was present for a very limited amount of time with Paul during the Second Missionary Journey and more extensively during the Third Missionary Journey.
 The author does not wish to make a great deal of his own personal participation in these events, especially since he seems only to have been an observer and recorder of the actions and words of others, and so he quietly and subtly includes the us or we passages, without fanfare, and thus without introduction.

-Luke’s played a role other than that of “minister of the word,” that is, a coworker in the gospel in the usual sense of fellow evangelizer or helper in church planting.
+Luke’s played a role other than that of “minister of the word,” that is, a coworker in the Gospel in the usual sense of fellow evangelizer or helper in church planting.
 Perhaps, he was the team’s doctor.
 More attention should be paid to the fact that Paul sometimes practiced his trade as he traveled from city to city, and perhaps some of his traveling companions did as well.
 It is quite possible that Luke lived in Troas of perhaps Philippi and traveled back and forth between those cities.
 This would account for the brief us or we passages during Paul’s Second Missionary Journey, and why they occur just where they do.
 We would then have to assume that by the time of the Third Missionary Journey, Luke had agreed to travel with the group for a more extended period of time.367

 Yeshua, You have taught me in Your Word that no wisdom, no understanding, and no counsel will prevail against You (Proverbs 21:30).
 May I never be guilty of choosing my personal preferences and inclinations over Your clear guidance.
 And when I am unsure about Your specific directions, may I be willing to wait for You, knowing that You give me my food at the right time.
 And when You give it to me, I gather it, when You open Your hand, I will be satisfied with good (Psalm 104:27-28).368